Warning Signs and Treatment Options for Moderate Periodontal Disease

 While good oral hygiene habits are crucial for preventing and managing the disease, moderate gum disease requires professional treatment from a dentist.
 Avoid using home remedies or over-the-counter products without consulting with your dentist first, as they may not be effective and could worsen the condition.

-Don’t Let Periodontitis Go Untreated; Contact Our Silver Spring Dentist
+Don’t Ignore Moderate Periodontitis—Contact Our Silver Spring Dentist

 Don’t let moderate periodontitis take a toll on your oral health and quality of life.
 With a commitment to providing personalized care and utilizing the latest techniques, Dr. Bassford can create a customized treatment plan to address your unique needs and restore your gums’ health.